mikeybkats/theHeartOftheBuddhasTeaching/Book Reports/Report1-Chapters1-4.md

 # Book Report: The Heart of the Buddha's Teaching (chapters 1 - 4)

 The Heart of the Buddha's Teaching is a book by Thich Nhat Han.
 As the title suggests, Nhat Han writes about getting to the center of Buddhist teachings and philosophies.
 Buddhist Philosophy is not rooted in following a specific doctrine or a specific set of rules or commandments as is done in western religions like Christianity.
-The Heart of the Buddha's Teaching is truly a mindset that can be applied to how living life is approached.
+The Heart of the Buddha's Teaching is a mindset that can be applied to how life is approached.

 Buddhism is structured around Four Noble truths.
 This is how these corner stones are referred to – as Noble Truths – by practitioners of the Buddhist religion.
 They are noble because they lead to a path that will help its followers achieve a fuller understanding of the world.
 Before the path is explained, let's dive into what these Noble Truths are all about.